 Improving access to vaccines is one of the core pillars of our strategy to help build a sustainable future.
 Vaccines remain one of the most efficient health interventions and we recognize our responsibility to ensure equitable access to our products around the globe, which we seek to accomplish through partnerships with governments and organizations.
-Most recently, we entered a partnership with Biological E Limited in India in order to facilitate future supply of our chikungunya vaccine for lower- and middle-income countries in endemic regions.
+Most recently, we entered a partnership with Biological E Limited in India in order to facilitate future supply of our chikungunya vaccine for lower- and middle-inLetter from the Chair and the CEO Our purpose and strategy Bavarian Nordic at a glance Partnering for global health Strong regulatory progress in 2024 Our first 30 years come countries in endemic regions.
 While we see this as our most important contribution to creating a positive impact, we leave other footprints that we carefully monitor and act on.
 That is why we have committed to reducing our emissions in alignment with the Paris Agreement, while also taking responsibility for the people and the environment around us.
 This report marks our first integrated report based on the Corporate Sustainability Reporting Directive (CSRD), a new framework aimed to improve transparency around companies' impact, risks and opportunities.
 Well aware that our impact grows as we expand our business, we are pleased to report a 13% reduction in emissions from our own operations in 2024, a result which largely can be ascribed to our transition to renewable energy sources at our Danish manufacturing site.